 Listening to music is one of life’s greatest pleasures.
 Music can rev you up when you’re out of energy — and calm you down when you have too much of it.
 It can comfort you when you’re sad and accompany your happiest moments.
 But what if you could get paid to listen to music?

-Believe it or not, there’s a growing number of ways you can earn extra cash by simply listening to music.
+Believe it or not, there are many ways you can earn extra cash by simply listening to music.
 It’s one of the easiest and most fun ways to make money online.

 In this guide, we’ll uncover some of the best opportunities anyone can try to get paid to listen to music.
-So queue up your favorite Spotify playlist, and let’s dig in.
+So, pull up your favorite Spotify playlist, and let’s dig in.

 15 Best Ways to Get Paid to Listen to Music